aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image/_index.md

 Now let’s walk through the conversion process step by step.

-## Step 1: Load the Notebook Document
+## Step 1: load the notebook document

 ```java
 // Specify the directory where your notebook file is located